bkuhlmann/auther/README.md

 * [Simplest Auth](https://github.com/vigetlabs/simplest_auth) - For situations where you need user and email reset support beyond what this engine can provide.
+* [Devise](https://github.com/plataformatec/devise) - For complex situations where you need persisted user objects, email support, social media support, and much more.

 # Contributions